Unidata/python-workshop/README.md

 - Section on writing netdf4 files (Russ)
 - Start writing a TDS catalog XML parser module (Sean and Marcos).
 Write a get latest dataset function.
 - Investigate ipython notebook client options (Ward?)
+- Get proof of concept working for mobile devices. (e.g. ipad) (Ward)
+- Make recommendation on Python IDE in intro (Julien)
 - When the notebook are finished, post them on http://nbviewer.ipython.org/
 - Incorporate more material from the "Study" below
 - example with ncss grib subsetting where you can make the request in lat/lon space and get back a netcdf CF file.
 REST based API.